AlexToon55/IUPUI-ADS-h611-FinalProject/README.md

 **What is Starcraft 2**

-The literal game I will focus on is Starcraft II, a popular RTS game where players gather resources, build bases, and command armies to defeat their opponents.
+The literal game I will focus on is Starcraft II, a popular RTS game released in 2010, where players play as one of three races/species, gather resources, build bases, and command armies to defeat their opponents.
 The goal is to optimize your build order and strategy to maximize your chances of winning.

 My goal in this write up is to make back-propagation understandable using a small Starcraft 2 example, not to explain every detail of Starcraft or deep learning.